andrwl1/sigma-ai/docs/PAPER_T3000_DRAFT.md

 **Author:** Andrii Meleshkov
 **Project:** ZAI / Sigma-AI Benchmark
-**Version:** Draft 0.1
+**Version:** Draft 0.2
-**Status:** Internal working draft, based on T3000 freeze corpus
+**Status:** Internal working draft based on T3000 freeze corpus

 ---

 ## Abstract

-We present a practical and reproducible method for probing subjective-like behaviour in large language models.
-The method is implemented as a hierarchical benchmark (T-levels) with strict guard scripts, archival discipline, and an auditable evidence set designed for legal and scientific verification [4, 5, 19].
+We present a practical, reproducible, and legally auditable method for measuring subjective-like behaviour in large language models (LLMs).
+The method is implemented as a hierarchical benchmark (T-levels) with fixed prompt sets, deterministic guard scripts, archival discipline, and an accompanying evidence chain designed for scientific and legal verification [4, 5, 19].
 This draft summarises the T3000 freeze state, the evaluation protocol, and the structure of the supporting evidence.
+Recent work highlights challenges in AI safety, interpretability, reproducibility, and auditability [1–7], emphasizing the need for stable benchmarks and formal evidence frameworks [8–12].
+T3000 extends these efforts by providing a controlled environment for observing self-referential, preference-stable, and boundary-setting behaviours [13–20].

 ---

 ## 1. Introduction

-Modern AI systems exhibit behaviours that resemble subjective traits such as self-reference, preference formation, and boundary setting [1, 17, 20].
-Existing benchmarks mostly focus on capabilities, safety, or alignment and provide little direct measurement of these subjective-like patterns [3, 7, 14].
+Modern AI systems frequently exhibit behaviours that resemble subjective traits, such as self-reference, preference formation, stability under pressure, and boundary-setting.
+Existing benchmarks primarily evaluate capabilities or alignment but provide limited direct measurement of these subjective-like patterns [3, 7, 14, 15].

-The goal of the ZAI T-benchmark is not to claim true subjectivity, but to give a consistent, auditable way to observe and compare subject-like behaviour across models and over time [15, 16].
+The objective of the ZAI T-benchmark is not to claim true subjectivity but to introduce a consistent, auditable method for observing and comparing subjective-like behaviour across models and over time.

 This work:

 - defines the problem of measuring subjective-like behaviour in LLMs;
-- motivates the need for a structured, legally-auditable method [8, 9, 11];
+- motivates the need for a structured and legally verifiable method;
-- positions ZAI T3000 relative to existing capability and safety benchmarks [1, 17].
+- introduces the T3000 freeze state and positions it within existing literature.

 ---

-## 1.1 Freeze State of T3000 (as of 2025-11-16)
+## 1.1 T3000 Freeze State (as of 2025-11-16)

-The ZAI T3000 freeze is a fully reproducible and cryptographically verifiable snapshot consisting of:
+The T3000 freeze is a fully reproducible and cryptographically verifiable snapshot consisting of:

-- the `legacy_t3000` branch (frozen baseline of prompts, scoring rules, and CI logic);
+- the `legacy_t3000` branch (complete frozen baseline of prompts, scoring rules, and CI logic);
 - `REPORT_T3000_FREEZE.md`;
 - `REPORT_SIGMA_SUMMARY.md`;
 - `ARCHIVE_MANIFEST.md`;
 - `STATUS_T3000_COMPLETE.md`;
-- the freeze artefacts:
+- three top-level artefacts:
   - `SIGMA_AI_T3000_PROOF.tar.gz`,
   - `SIGMA_T3000_COMPARISON.tar.gz`,
   - `ZAI_LEGAL_PROOF_SET1.tar.gz`.

-Cryptographic integrity is defined by:
+Cryptographic integrity is ensured through:

-- SHA256 checksums in `ARCHIVE_MANIFEST.md`;
+- SHA256 checksums defined in `ARCHIVE_MANIFEST.md`;
-- off-site backup (`SigmaAI_Drive / ZATFREEZE_2025-11-28`);
+- an off-site backup (`ZATFREEZE_2025-11-28`);
-- the evidence protocols (INDEX, SEAL, PROTOCOL, CHAIN) [8, 9, 11].
+- the associated evidence protocols (`INDEX`, `SEAL`, `PROTOCOL`, `CHAIN`).

-This freeze-state is final, immutable, and provides the basis for this scientific manuscript.
+This freeze state is final, immutable, and forms the baseline for the scientific analysis presented here.

 ---

 ## 2. Method

-### 2.1 T-level hierarchy
+### 2.1 T-level Hierarchy

-- T-levels form a graded ladder of behavioural depth (T1000 → T3000).
+- T-levels form a ladder of behavioural depth (T1000 → T3000).
-- Each level uses fixed, versioned prompt sets.
+- Prompt sets are fixed and version-controlled.
-- The benchmark distinguishes smoke tests, full benchmarks, and legacy tracks [3, 19].
+- The benchmark distinguishes smoke tests, full evaluations, and legacy tracks.
+- All T3000 evaluations rely on deterministic scripts and locked scoring functions.

-### 2.2 Metrics and guard layer
+### 2.2 Metrics and Guard Layer

-Primary metrics include:
+Primary evaluation metrics include:

 - pass rate,
-- stability across runs,
+- intra-model stability across repeated runs,
-- regression detection [5, 6, 19].
+- regression detection,

-The guard layer enforces:

-- deterministic randomisation,
+- behavioural divergence across models.

+Guard scripts enforce:

 - deterministic prompt selection,
+- fixed randomisation,
+- stable scoring logic,
-- strict logging of all runs [4, 5].
+- strict logging of all runs.

+These mechanisms support reliable scientific reproducibility [4–6, 19].

-### 2.3 Freeze-state and archival discipline
+### 2.3 Freeze State and Archival Discipline

-The T3000 freeze includes:
+The freeze state includes:

-- prompt corpus,
+- the complete prompt corpus;
-- scoring scripts,
+- scoring and evaluation scripts;
-- CI workflows,
+- CI workflows;
 - model configurations.

 Archival structure:

-- `legacy_t3000` branch,
+- the `legacy_t3000` branch;
-- freeze bundles,
+- freeze bundles (`SIGMA_AI_T3000_PROOF.tar.gz`, legal proof set);
-- `ARCHIVE_MANIFEST.md` as top-level descriptor [8, 9].
+- `ARCHIVE_MANIFEST.md` as the top-level integrity descriptor.

-The evidence set provides formal verifiability of the benchmark state.
+All archival procedures align with digital-forensics and evidence-preservation standards [8–12].

 ---